-The minimum number of semester hours required to complete the degree program for the Master of Science in Education in special education is 36.
-In some instances, additional hours may be required; these are determined in a conference between the student and the assigned graduate advisor.
+The minimum number of semester hours required to complete the degree program for the Master of Science in Education in special education is 36, not to include any courses at the 400 level.
+In some instances, additional hours may be required; these hours are determined in a conference between the student and the assigned graduate advisor.
 Requirements for completing the degree are as follows: